 click to hear audio Keith Francis on Radio Caroline from a Sunday in November 1987.
 This is an edited version of a recording available from www.azanorak.com.
 Our thanks to Ray Robinson (duration 3 minutes 16 seconds)

 Neil Francis Neil Francis Birthday 6th April.
 From Hampstead, London, Neil starting his working life as a barrow boy in the Portobello Road but had been heard on hospital radio, in Mecca ballrooms and on the London land-based pirate Skyline Radio before joining Radio Caroline in May 1985.
 He was with the station for two stints but found life at sea, while under siege from the DTI surveillance vessel, was not to his taste.
 He expressed this displeasure by presenting one programme of the most obscure depressing music he could find using the DJ name Duncan Thomas Ingle.
 His last show was on 15th November 1985.
 Asked about his time with Caroline, he says: “Did I like it?
 Hated being so far from the pubs on shore.
 Loved popping over to Laser-558.
 Loved throwing eggs at the DTI.
 Loved being a DJ.
 Hated the blandness of the food.
 Hated the living quarters.
 Loved watching the news about us.
 Threw up in the tender going out from Dover.
 Had to be smuggled through Belgium to get back to blighty as the tenders could not go straight to UK as the DTI was patrolling, so it was off to Belgium and had to get my parents to verify it was me at Dover as I had no passport with me.
 Hated / loved being in a tender with Charlie Wolf for 10 hours.
 Loved getting drunk on rum.”
-In 1986 Neil joined WBEN in Cork, Ireland, and has since been heard on Chiltern Radio, Invicta, Capital, Virgin, the Gold network, BBC Radio Kent and Thames Radio, as well as doing TV and voice-over work.
-He is currently on Solar Radio.
+In 1986 Neil joined WBEN in Cork, Ireland, and has since been heard on Chiltern Radio, Invicta, Capital, Virgin, the Gold network, BBC Radio Kent, Thames Radio and Solar Radio as well as doing TV and voice-over work.
+He is currently part of the team behind Bearsted Community Radio in Kent.
 Neil has a website at www.neilfrancis.com.
 (Our thanks to Neil for his assistance.
 This photo, taken in the Radio Monique studio, kindly provided by Chris Edwards and François Lhote of Offshore Echo's magazine.)

 click to hear audio Neil Francis on Radio Caroline from the morning of 14th November 1985.
 This is an edited version of a recording posted by Jan-Fré Vos on the Internet Radiocafé, now known as the Radiotrefpunt (radio meeting point) forum.
 Our thanks to him (duration 3 minutes 10 seconds)